-Apart from the merge operation, GeoGig provides a different way of combining to histories: rebasing.
+Apart from the merge operation, GeoGig provides a another way of combining two histories: rebasing.
 The difference between rebasing and merging can be seen in the following figure.

 GeoGig rewinds the current HEAD to the ancestor point, then adds the commits in the branch that is to be combined with the current one, and then does the same with the commits that were ‘rewinded’.
 The first set of comments will not cause any conflict, but when adding the second set of them, conflicts might arise.
 As in the case of a merge operation, this conflicts appear when the same element has been merged in a way that it is not compatible with a change introduced by one of the commits already merged, causing a situation that GeoGig cannot automatically solve.

 When a rebase cannot be finished cleanly due to conflicts, GeoGig will stop and tell you to fix the conflict before continuing.

 $geogig rebase branch1 Error: could not apply 0b0e33b Changed units in area field CONFLICT: conflict in parks/5

 When you have fixed these conflicts, run ‘geogig rebase –continue’ to continue rebasing.
 If you would prefer to skip this commit, run ‘geogig rebase –skip.
 To check out the original branch and stop rebasing, run ‘geogig rebase –abort’

 As you can see in the example above, the particular commit that caused the conflict is shown by GeoGig in the message it displays to inform of the conflicted situation.
 The ID of the commit, its commit message, and the elements that are in conflict are shown.

 Conflicts are solved in the same way as in the case of a merge conflict.
 Conflicted elements are marked as such in the index and you have to use the GeoGig tools and commands to set them as not-conflicted and select the version to use in each case.